pintjuk/ATM-Exercise/README.md

+This is a golang implementation of a simple ATM banking client and server.

+ATMs is an interesting probelm for Client server protocol design.
+Typecally the client software is dificult to update, and the bandwidth is limited.
+However the aplication may still have to be updated with new banking features and languages.

+Therefore we designed a protocol for a very thin client, that delegates all logic to the server.
+The protocol allowes the server to be updated without needing to update the client, as long as the protocol is followed.
+The protocol is also designed to use as little bandwidth as possble.

+A special feature of the protocol is that it allowes the display of the language of the client.

+Therefore we desined the protocol.

 # Ports and initiation
 port 9000 is the talk-port, port 9001 is the update-port.

 The first thing sent ovver the update port must be 32 bit integer from server to the cliant.

-The first thing sent ovver the the talk port must start by a 32 bit enteger cliant sends to server, it must be the same value the client resived from the server ovver the update port.
-This integer vill be revered to as the client ID.
+The first thing sent ovver the the talk port must start by a 32 bit integer cliant sends to server, it must be the same value the client resived from the server ovver the update port.
+This integer vill be reserved as the client ID.

 # Update Add
 update add updates the Advertisment and the language package